serdioa/DataScienceCapstone/shiny/predict-sb/about.md

 prefix *w<sub>1</sub>, w<sub>2</sub>, ..., w<sub>n-1</sub>*, the suffix *w<sub>n</sub>*, as well as the empirical conditional
 probability of suffix given prefix *P<sub>E</sub>(w<sub>n</sub> | w<sub>1</sub>, w<sub>2</sub>, ..., w<sub>n-1</sub>)*.

-The prediction algorithm consists of 2 steps: choosing candidates, and ranking candidates to select the best matches.
+The prediction algorithm consists of 2 steps: choosing candidates, and scoring candidates to select the best matches.

 Performance tests demonstrated that we may use a very simple choosing algorithm: